bregman-arie/sre-checklist/README.md

 #### Skills

+- [ ] Must
     - [ ] Coding!
-  - It doesn't matter what language! market right now leaning towards mostly Go, but Python is also quite common and eventually whatever works better for the team
+      - It doesn't matter what language! it seems market right now leaning towards Go mostly, for SRE and Devops, but Python is also quite common and eventually whatever works best for the team is what matters
+- [ ] Optional (depends on your environment, technology stack, etc.)
-- [ ] Containers!
+    - [ ] Containers
-  - One can argue it depends on product and other considerations but I'm 100% confident you should understand containers to some extent
     - [ ] Kubernetes
-      - If you agree about containers, Kubernetes is the next step (or other platforms like Nomad, but basically containers orchestration)
-- [ ] Cloud (?)
+    - [ ] Cloud
-    - Not sure if 100% tbh.
-I believe this very much depends on your infra in the org
+    - [ ] CI/CD

 #### Processes